sensu/sensu-docs/content/sensu-go/6.3/operations/deploy-sensu/install-sensu.md

 ### 4. Verify an example event

-With your backend and agent still running, send this request to the Sensu events API:
+With your backend and agent still running, send this request to the Sensu core/v2/events API:

 {{< code shell >}}
 curl -X POST \